-The Miró Quartet is one of America’s most celebrated and dedicated string quartets, labeled as "furiously committed” (New Yorker) and noted for its "exceptional tonal focus and interpretive intensity” (Cleveland Plain Dealer).
-For over twenty-five years the quartet has performed throughout the world on the most prestigious concert stages, earning accolades from critics and audiences alike.
-Based in Austin, TX, and thriving on the area’s storied music scene, the Miró takes pride in finding new ways to communicate with audiences of all backgrounds while cultivating the longstanding tradition of chamber music.
+The Miró Quartet is one of America’s most celebrated and dedicated string quartets, having been labeled by the New Yorker as “furiously committed” and noted by the Cleveland Plain Dealer for its “exceptional tonal focus and interpretive intensity.”
+For over 25 years the Quartet has performed throughout the world on the most prestigious concert stages, earning accolades from critics and audiences alike.
+Based in Austin, Texas, and thriving on the area’s storied music scene, the Miró takes pride in finding new ways to communicate with audiences of all backgrounds while cultivating the longstanding tradition of chamber music.